kristan-dev/upskilling/AppRest-melvs/readme.md

-Instructions:
+# Procedure in running a simple SpringBoot Application in docker container

-- Get a clone copy.
+* get a clone copy

-- Change directory to container
+* change directory to container

-- Run the docker container.
+* run the shell script
 ./run_docker.sh
+* in this repo, created a simple rest client utility, simple script that will set cronjobs and simple SpringBoot Application that runs on container.

+* Rest Utility
+rest_client_utility.jar
+* Cronjob Script
+set_cron.sh
+* Dockerfile
+Dockerfile
+* SpringBoot Application
+BootShopApplication